mees-van-wel/hexa-center-website/src/routes/guide/scheduling/calendar/index.md

 - Month: When selecting `month`, the calendar will display all the days in a month, allowing you to have a comprehensive view of the entire month's events and appointments.

-- Week: Similarly, choosing 'week' will narrow down the display to show a week's worth of activities, while 'workweek' will focus on weekdays excluding weekends.
+- Week: Similarly, choosing 'week' will narrow down the display to show a week's worth of activities

+- Workweek: The workweek overview is the most costomizable of these options.
+This overview changes based on your work hour preferences, as set on the [Preferences page](/guide/system/preferences "Preferences page").

+Only days where work time is scheduled on are shown.
+The exact schedulded work time, per day, is highlighted in a shade of grey on the calendar overview.
+In this mode the overview only shows your working days and the scheduled times on those working days, it doesn't change based on which user's calendar you're viewing.

 - Day: If you opt for `day`, the calendar will concentrate solely on the events and tasks of the selected day.